-\emph{Case $(2)$}: The repetition involves vertices in $\{s(\delta_1), \ldots, s(\delta_s), s(\beta), s(\mu_1), \ldots, s(\mu_t)\}$.
-Assume first that $a'$ is involved and $a' \ne a$.
-By minimality of the repetition, this means that a subpath of $\mu_t \cdots \mu_2\mu_1$ appears as an ending subpath of $p_{11}$.
-This either means that $\beta$ appears in $p_1$, which is a contradiction, or that $a$ is the starting vertex of some $\mu_i$.
-In the latter case, again, we get a contradiction to the minimality of the repetition.
-Similarly, if $b'$ is involved and $b' \ne b$, we get a contradiction.
-If the vertices involved are not $a', b'$, then we may shrink $q_4q_3\beta q_2q_1$ to a smaller good subpath having $\beta$ and which will form a good barbell quiver (but $\beta$ may no longer appear in the bar).
-If $a' = a$ and $b' = b$ are involved, then this forces $\beta$ to be a loop, given the assumptions of this case.
-This is excluded.
+\emph{Case $(2)$}: We have $x=s(\nu_j)$ for $j \ge 2$ which is the second occurrence of $x$ in $L$.
+In this case, $p$ contains two parallel paths $p', p''$ ending at $b'$ and starting at vertex $x$ and not sharing any arrows or vertices (other than starting and ending points).
+Indeed, we take $p' = \nu_m \cdots \nu_j$ and $p''$ ending with $\mu_t$ (or $\beta$ if $q_3$ is trivial) and being minimal with the properties of being good and starting at $x$.
+This leads to a similar contradiction as in the previous case.

-Therefore, we know that $q_4q_3\beta q_2q_1$ contains a subpath having $\beta$ which will form a good barbell subquiver. \end{remark}
+\emph{Case $(3)$}: We are not in cases $(1)$ or $(2)$.
+Thus, the repetition $x$ involves vertices in the list We recall that $x$ was chosen to be minimal.
+Hence, the vertex $x$ is such that between the two occurrences of $x$ in $L'$, we get no other repetitions.
+We separate this into some subcases.